 - Rinse & repeat until your spike tests meet your objectives.

-Here’s a spike test example to show what it might look like in your testing tool.
+Here’s a spike testing example to show what your test spikes may look like in your testing tool.

 Sudden spikes in traffic are notoriously difficult to handle.
 If you’ve failed your spike test, you may be looking at one or several of the following challenges: